petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started.md

 Liferay PaaS accelerates application development and deployment by providing a complete DevOps CI/CD strategy, tools, and workflow.
 These tools allow you to fine-tune each cloud service by deploying them from your own [code repository](./getting-started/initial-setup-overview.md#access-the-provisioned-project-source-code).

-Every Liferay PaaS project also comes with:
+Every Liferay PaaS project also comes with

 * [Accelerated Development with Built-in CI/CD](#accelerated-development-with-built-in-cicd)
 * [Insightful Monitoring](#insightful-monitoring)